PaulAStone/Assignments/README.md

 * **beta_exercise.pdf:** Output of beta_exercise.Rmd.
 This is the file that students turned-in via submitting a pull request on GitHub.

-* **beta_handout.Rmd:** Generates handout .pdf that can be given to student and provides example code while guiding them through the exercise.
+* **beta_handout.Rmd:** Generates a handout that was given to students to guide them through the in-class assignment and provides example code.

 * **beta_handout.pdf:** Provides students with information and example code for exploring beta-diversity